Learning Objectives

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, let’s open a shell window:

-The dollar sign is a prompt, which shows us that the shell is waiting for input; your shell may show something more elaborate.
+$The dollar sign is a prompt, which shows us that the shell is waiting for input; your shell may show something more elaborate.

 Type the command

-, then press the Enter key (sometimes marked Return) to send the command to the shell.
-The command’s output is the ID of the current user, i.e., it shows us who the shell thinks we are:$ whoami
+whoami, then press the Enter key (sometimes marked Return) to send the command to the shell.
+The command’s output is the ID of the current user, i.e., it shows us who the shell thinks we are:$ whoamijovyanMore specifically, when we type

-the shell:- finds a program called
+whoamithe shell:- finds a program called

-, - runs that program,
+whoami, - runs that program,

 - displays that program’s output, then